Frequency Estimation under Local Differential Privacy [Experiments, Analysis and Benchmarks]: Frequency Estimation Experiments

 One of the most popular deployments of sketch-based LDP frequency oracles are Apple's (H)CMS methods \cite{appledp}.
 The CMS technique can be thought of as a frequency oracle that combines a Count-Mean sketch with the OUE frequency oracle while its Hadamard variant is effectively the Hadamard Mechanism (HM) oracle combined with Count-Mean sketch.
 As explained in Section \ref{cm-sketch}, sketch methods consist of $r$ hash functions that map elements to a row of a $r \times c$ sized array.
 We therefore first look at the effect of varying these sketch parameters $r, c$.
 We consider both Count-Sketch (CS) and Count-Min sketch (CM) methods with variants that take either the mean, median or minimum of the sketch matrix to produce final frequency estimates.

-In Figure \ref{fig:group5_sketch_params} we vary the choice of sketch method and fix the frequency oracle to be FLH with $k^\prime=500$.
-We run experiments with $n=1{,}000{,}000$ users, $d=100{,}000$ and $\epsilon=3$.
+In Figure \ref{fig:group5_sketch_params} we vary the choice of sketch method on the AOL dataset with $\epsilon =3$.
+We fix the frequency oracle to be FLH with $k^\prime=500$.
 Figures~\ref{fig:group5_sketch_m_mse} and~\ref{fig:group5_sketch_m_k_mse} show both the MSE and $k$-MSE of the sketch methods while varying the size of the sketch vector $c \in \{32,64, \dots, 2048\}$ and fixing the number of hash functions to $r=32$.
 We can see that in general CM methods perform slightly better than CS methods, with a lower MSE.
-As we would expect, we see that increasing the size of the sketch vector $c$ decreases the MSE across all methods.
-Figure~\ref{fig:group5_sketch_m_k_mse} shows an interesting trend in $k$-MSE for sketches that take the minimum estimate: while fixing $r$ and increasing $c$, the $k$-MSE begins to slowly increase and after the $c=256$ point the median and mean methods begin to outperform the minimum.
+As we would expect, increasing the size of the sketch vector $c$ decreases the MSE across all methods.
+Figure~\ref{fig:group5_sketch_m_k_mse} shows an interesting trend in $k$-MSE for sketches that take the minimum estimate: while fixing $r$ and increasing $c$, the $k$-MSE begins to slowly increase after the $c=512$ point, at which the median methods begin to outperform the minimum.

 In Figure \ref{fig:group5_sketch_k_mse} we repeat the same experiment but vary the number of hash functions, $r \in \{2, 4, \dots, 512\}$ and fix $c=1024$.
 We only present the $k$-MSE graph for varying $r$, since we found that the MSE graph for varying $r$ showed very similar behaviour to Figure~\ref{fig:group5_sketch_m_mse} with a general decrease in MSE as the parameter is increased.
 Broadly, we see a similar pattern to the previous experiment---with CM methods slightly outperforming the CS methods.
 However, the notable difference is in the $k$-MSE graph, where increasing $r$ results in worse $k$-MSE performance for sketch methods that take the minimum as their estimate.